spneshaei/spneshaei/README.md

 ### Hi there 👋 I'm Parsa.

-I'm currently an undergraduate student in Computer Engineering at Sharif University of Technology (the best university in Iran, according to QS ranking 2023).
+I'm currently a PhD student at the Swiss Federal Institute of Technology in Lausanne, Switzerland (EPFL).

-Having a reputation of 3460 in Stack Overflow as of September 28, 2022, my research is related to the intersection of three main lines of research: 1) human-computer interaction, 2) natural language processing and machine learning, and 3) digital education.
-Based on my interest in these fields, I am passionate about designing and developing educational tools and projects that can help people improve their skills.
+My research is related to the intersection of three main lines of research: 1) human-computer interaction, 2) natural language processing and machine learning, and 3) digital education.
+I am passionate about modeling how individuals learn, as well as designing and developing educational tools and methods that can help people improve their abilities, and specifically, metacognitive skills.

-As a part of several research teams (including at EPFL, Sharif University, IPM, and TeIAS), I have participated in numerous projects which make use of the state-of-the-art NLP and ML models to provide learning and training support to users.
-In addition, I've been authored or participated in writing several papers submitted to prestigious conferences such as ACM CHI, and I'm still continuing my research on educational support systems.
+I've authored or co-authored publications in the domain of AI and HCI in educational technologies, specifically in the venues of CHI, ACL, EMNLP, and AIED; a list of which can be found here: [https://scholar.google.com/citations?user=hZFxf-kAAAAJ&hl=en](https://scholar.google.com/citations?user=hZFxf-kAAAAJ&hl=en)

+I'm interested in collaboration on developing educational technologies which support individuals in their learning environments, as well as investigating best approaches to model how learners interact with the knowledge they receive within a pedagogical environment.
+If you have any interesting idea to share, feel free to contact me!
+My personal website: [http://spneshaei.com](http://spneshaei.com)

 <!--
 **spneshaei/spneshaei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.